SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 ## Core principles

 The library provides an `AVPlayer`-based controller which provides a clean and powerful API for playback.
-An `AVPlayerViewController` lightweight subclass, `SRGMediaPlayerViewController`, ensures compatibility with the standard iOS player.
+An `AVPlayerViewController` lightweight subclass, `SRGMediaPlayerViewController`, ensures compatibility with the standard native iOS or tvOS player.

 Custom player layouts can also be created by connecting a controller with a set of UI components, provided as well (slider, play / pause button, timeline, message view, AirPlay overlay, etc.).
+This feature is only available on iOS since, as recommended by Apple, the tvOS user experience should be close to the native player.

 The following further discusses these components and describe how they can be glued together.

 ## Media player view controller

 If you do not need to customize the player appearance, simply instantiate `SRGMediaPlayerViewController` and display it.
-This class is a simple `AVPlayerViewController` subclass, thus having the exact same look & feel as the standard iOS player.
+This class is a simple `AVPlayerViewController` subclass, available both for iOS and tvOS, thus having the exact same look & feel as the standard system player.

 The view controller exposes its underlying `controller` property, which you must use to start playback: